deepshah1065/CPE487/README.md

 The original `bat_n_ball.vhd` file was based on a basic bat-and-ball pong demo.
 This file was heavily modified to implement a **Plinko-style game** with pegs, scoring zones, randomness, and limited attempts.
 Major changes include adding a scoring system, multiple fixed bats at the bottom of the screen, a peg grid for ball deflection, and game state control.

-New signals were introduced to track the game state, player score, remaining attempts, and collision locks to prevent double scoring.
+New signals were introduced to track the game state, player score, and remaining attempts.
+Additional signals include the bats and their locations, the pegs (ball_on1), peg and bat collision detectors, a random number generator, one 2D array for tracking the ball positions, another 2D for checking if each peg is hit in the game, starting with 0s throughout (Others => '0'), and collision locks to prevent double scoring.

 ```vhdl
 ...